tornadocash/tornado-relayer/README.md

 In that case you will need to add https termination yourself because browsers with default settings will prevent https tornado.cash UI from submitting your request over http connection

+## Run geth node

+It is strongly recommended that you use your own RPC node.
+Instruction on how to run full node with `geth` can be found [here](https://github.com/feshchenkod/rpc-nodes).

 ## Monitoring

 You can find the guide on how to install the Zabbix server in the [/monitoring/README.md](/monitoring/README.md).